changswap/changswap-document/products/prediction/prediction-faq.md

 Markets are paused when there are conditions which affect the reliability of the contract.
 Markets being paused means that no bets will be taking place for any rounds.

-### What causes PancakeSwap Prediction market to pause?
+### What causes ChangSwap Prediction market to pause?

 The prediction market will pause under the following conditions: